l2nguyen/SuSoAPI/README.md

 * [archive_asgmts](archive_asgmts.R): Archive assignments.
 [How to use](help/archive_asgmts.md)
 * [get_supers](get_supers.R): Returns information about all the supervisors on the server.
 Due to current limitations of the API, only supervisors that are not archived/locked will appear in the data.
 [How to use](help/get_supers.md)
 * [get_interviewers](get_interviewers.R): Returns information about all the interviewers for specified supervisors.
 Due to current limitations of the API, only interviewers that are not archived/locked will appear in the data.
+* [interview_stats](interview_stats.R): Returns the stats about interviews, including: number of unanswered questions, number of questions with errors, number of comments, and number of rejections by Supervisor and HQ.

 ## Getting Started
 ### Prerequisites